Want to know where The Tempest is set? See each setting Shakespeare used in the play on the map below.

 Shakespeare’s The Tempest is one of his plays set on an un-named Mediterranean island in renaissance Europe.

 This was a period of great geographical exploration and discovery, with voyages widely reported in newspapers, journals and by word of mouth.
-One particular shipwreck – that of The Sea-Adventure – was written about again and again.
+One particular shipwreck – that of the Sea Adventure – was written about again and again.
 Part of a fleet of ships carrying colonists to Virginia disappeared but the crew and passengers survived.
-They had been presumed drowned but had just been blowed hundreds of miles off course.
+They had been presumed drowned but had just been blown hundreds of miles off course.
 The reappearance of the survivors was considered something of a miracle.
 Shakespeare had obviously read the reports and let his imagination run wild on it.
 His ship in the play is wrecked near a Mediterranean island.
 Shakespeare makes it a magical island controlled by Prospero – previously a European duke – who brings those who have wronged him to the island.
 His shipwreck is an illusion and the passengers are unhurt.
 The story unfolds from that point.

 The map below shows all the locations Shakespeare used for The Tempest.
 You can zoom in on the map for a more detailed view of an area, and click the icons on the map for more information.
 Text in quotation marks are the specific locations Shakespeare references in his The Tempest text.

 Leave a ReplyWant to join the discussion?